Premiership of Boris Johnson: Brexit

 The UK and EU trade negotiations were affected by the COVID-19 pandemic in that videoconferencing was employed by the two sides.

 In July 2020 the newly reconstituted Intelligence and Security Committee report on Russia was released.
 It stated that the British government and intelligence agencies had failed to conduct any proper assessment of attempts by the Russian government to interfere with the 2016 EU membership referendum.
 It stated that the government "had not seen or sought evidence of successful interference in UK democratic processes".
 The committee's Stewart Hosie, an SNP MP, said "The report reveals that no one in government knew if Russia interfered in or sought to influence the referendum because they did not want to know".
 Yet, the report stated that committee members had said that no firm conclusion could be ascertained on whether the Russian government had or had not successfully interfered in the referendum.

 On 4 September 2020 former Australian Prime Minister Tony Abbott was appointed by the government as an advisor to the Board of Trade.
 Opposition MPs called for him to have been rejected over his views on "homosexuality, women and climate change".
 Seven months after the UK left the EU, the country's first major post-Brexit trade agreement was signed, a deal with Japan, with Liz Truss on the British negotiating side.
 It was said that "99% of exports to Japan" would be "tariff-free" as a result of the deal.

 The introduction of the UK Internal Market Bill to Parliament caused controversy as there were concerns about the impact of parts of the bill on the rule of law.
 The government ultimately withdrew these parts before enactment.

 On 16 October 2020 Johnson said that the UK "must get ready" for no trade deal with the EU.

-After last-minute negotiations, it was announced on 24 December that a UK-EU trade deal had been agreed.
+Following last-minute negotiations, it was announced on 24 December that a UK-EU trade deal had been agreed.